-Recognising the need for more effective engagement of local communities and civil society organisations (CSOs) in disaster risk reduction and building resilience, the Caribbean Natural Resources Institute (CANARI) is implementing the three-year project “CSOs for Disaster Resilience: Empowering civil society and local communities to build resilience to hurricanes and climate extremes in the Eastern Caribbean” from September 2019- September 2022.
-The project aims to improve resilience for local communities, associated livelihoods and ecosystems to hurricanes and climate extremes in the Eastern Caribbean through implementing community-based and ecosystem-based disaster risk reduction (CBDRR/Eco-DRR).
+Recognising the need for more effective engagement of local communities and civil society organisations (CSOs) in disaster risk reduction and building resilience, from October 2022-October 2025, the Caribbean Natural Resources Institute (CANARI) will undertake a second phase of the project entitled “CSOs for Disaster Resilience: Empowering civil society and local communities to build resilience to hurricanes and climate extremes in the Eastern Caribbean.”
+Building on an initial phase of work implemented from September 2019- September 2022, the project aims to improve resilience for local communities, associated livelihoods and ecosystems to hurricanes and climate extremes in the Eastern Caribbean using community-based and ecosystem-based disaster risk reduction (CBDRR/Eco-DRR) approaches.
 The focus is on engaging at-risk communities in decision-making, and on conservation, sustainable management and restoration of natural ecosystems, to reduce disaster risk and help people and systems adapt.

-The project specifically targets Antigua and Barbuda, the Commonwealth of Dominica and Grenada and is working with six partner CSOs and community stakeholders in six high-risk communities across the target countries to build their resilience through: capacity building; mobilising local knowledge and partnerships; and supporting practical CBDRR and Eco-DRR actions on the ground.
-It is funded by a US$350,000 grant from the Inter-American Foundation.
+It specifically targets Antigua and Barbuda, Dominica, Grenada and St. Vincent and the Grenadines and will work with eight partner CSOs and community stakeholders in eight high-risk communities across the target countries to build their resilience through: capacity building; mobilising local knowledge and partnerships; and supporting practical CBDRR and Eco-DRR actions on the ground.
+Phase II of the project is funded by a US$390,000 grant from the Inter-American Foundation.
 See here for the project summary.

 Recent news and blogs

-For more information, please contact Candice Ramkissoon, Technical Officer at [email protected]
+For more information, please contact Candice Ramkissoon, Senior Technical Officer at [email protected]

 See related work under CANARI’s Climate Change and Disaster Risk Reduction Programme